liubgithub/maptalks.wind/README.md

 * coordinate **maptalks.Coordinate**

 **Returns** `Array`
 * The return value is a length of 2 Array which contains horizontal speed and vertical speed.
-The negative and positive represents the direction of the wind.
+The negative and positive represents the direction of wind.